2019 European Baseball Championship

 The 2019 European Baseball Championship was an international baseball tournament organized by the Confederation of European Baseball.
-The 2019 Championship was held September 7–15, 2019, in Bonn and Solingen, Germany.
+The championship was held September 7–15, 2019 in Bonn and Solingen, Germany.
+The Netherlands defended its European title, winning its 23rd continental championship.
+The Dutch defeated Italy in the championship game, while Spain defeated Israel in the third-place game.
+Ademar Rifaela of the Netherlands was the tournament most valuable player.

-The tournament contributed towards qualification to the 2020 Summer Olympics, with the top five teams and Team South Africa competing at the European-African qualifier for the 2020 Summer Olympics, which was played in September 2019 in Bologna and Parma, Italy.
+The tournament was part of qualifications for the 2020 Summer Olympics, with the top five teams and Team South Africa competing at the European-African qualifier for the 2020 Summer Olympics, which was played in September 2019 in Bologna and Parma, Italy.

 Qualification

-The top 10 teams of the 2016 European Championship qualified automatically for the tournament.
+The top 10 teams from the 2016 European championship qualified automatically for the tournament.
 Two additional teams, Austria and Israel, qualified from the 14-team B-Pool tournament.